Epic 4 Days in Madeira Itinerary [2025]

 Perched majestically at an elevation of nearly 6,000 feet into the clouds, Pico do Arieiro offers breathtaking panoramic views that are arguably the best on the island.

-Tip: Weather can be unpredictable here, so dressing in layers and being prepared for swift changes is advisable.
+Tip: The Weather can be unpredictable here, so dressing in layers and being prepared for swift changes is advisable.

 Day 4: Free Day